ardamavi/HandwritingRecognition/README.md

 ### Important Notes:
 - Suggested image size: 25x25
 - Install above modules
-- If you want to update neural network model(maybe for newly trained neural network model with new data sets), delete 'Data/neural_network/classifier.pkl' file and run program again.
+- If you want to update classifier(maybe for newly trained classifier with new data sets), delete 'Data/classifier/classifier.pkl' file and run program again.